jsj1027/WhisBot/README.md

 # WhisBot
-A bot for JJ :)
+A bot for the Omni-King
-ok sweet pls now use that github link and go through examples
+Still highly in development